 - The personal information about all pupils' families is regarded by those who work in this school as confidential.
-All staff and volunteers need to be aware of the confidential nature of personal information and will aim to maintain this confidentiality - Staff understand that they need know only enough to prepare them to act with sensitivity to a pupil and to refer concerns appropriately.
+All staff and volunteers need to be aware of the confidential nature of personal information and will maintain this confidentiality - Staff understand that they need know only enough to prepare them to act with sensitivity to a pupil and to refer concerns appropriately.
 The designated leads and Headteacher will disclose information about a pupil to other members of staff on a need-to-know basis only.
-It is inappropriate to provide all staff with detailed information about the pupil, incidents, the family and the consequent actions.
+It is inappropriate to provide all staff with detailed information about the pupil, incidents, the family and the consequent actions. - Welbeck Primary School's policy on confidentiality and information-sharing is available to parents and pupils on request.
+Hard copies of safeguarding files are retained for a period of 25 years then destroyed, they are kept locked in a secure locked room.